-A Pro Food Writer Teaches Baking to Kids—But She’s the One Who Learns
+A Pro Food Writer Teaches Baking to Kids—and Learns A Lot, Too.

 Letting them do everything is the whole point.